ivorscott/blog2/content/posts/2019-12-28-ultimate-go-development-with-docker.md

 RUN go get github.com/githubnemo/CompileDaemon
 ```

-The `RUN` command allows us to run any command in the Docker image.
-Here we download both dependencies in two separate lines.
+The `RUN` command allows us to run a command inside an image.
+Here we run two commands to download both development dependencies on two separate lines.
 It's worth noting that each line in a Dockerfile is its own image layer.
 When you build an image, image layers get cached.
-So when you change code in the api the cache busts for the  `COPY . .` command, so that image layer and every subsequent layer downwards will be forced to rebuild.
+The cache busts whenever a preceding line becomes stale.
+For instance, the  `COPY . .` instruction will become invalidate whenever we change the api code.
+That means that every subsequent image layer downwards will be forced to rebuild.

 At this point, the dev stage is still pointing to `$GOPATH/src`.
 Let's change that back to where the api code is.
 In addition, we can `EXPOSE` some port we will be needing later.
 It's worth noting that the `EXPOSE` command is just meta data.
 It serves only as a reminder that these ports need to be opened in the container and will not automatically open them for us.
 The last line below begins yet another stage, the production stage.
 It is left empty on purpose.
 It is there only to depict the boarder picture of how you can create a through multi-stage setup, but we won't get into that here in this tutorial.